aws-samples/eks-workshop-v2/website/docs/security/sealed-secrets/installing-sealed-secrets.md

 ```bash test=false
 $ helm install sealed-secrets -n kube-system --set-string fullnameOverride=sealed-secrets-controller sealed-secrets/sealed-secrets
 ```
 * If the `fullnameOverride` parameter is not provided during helm install, then the kubeseal command must have the flag `--controller-name sealed-secrets` because kubeseal tries to access the controller with the name sealed-secrets-controller by default.
-Test

 Example command:
 ```bash test=false